-A workflow engine allows business users and automated processes to request and authorize access changes.
-This is a key feature of any successful identity and access management (IAM) system.
+Workflow allows business users and automated processes to request and authorize access changes.
+This is a key feature of any successful Identity and access management (IAM) system.

 Users sign into a secure web application and submit change requests by selecting and filling in a suitable form.
-Requests are validated by the workflow engine and the requester may be required to make corrections.
+Requests are validated by the workflow subsystem and the requester may be required to make corrections.

 Some parts of a request may be automatically filled in and may not even be visible to the requester.
 For example, the IAM system might automatically assign a standard login ID to all new accounts, assign a file server and mail server, select a directory OU and so on.

 The workflow service forwards valid requests to one or more authorizers.
 These are simply other users, chosen through the application of security policy.
 Example authorizers may include application owners and managers in the chain of command above the requester.
 Some requests may not require authorization at all.